Send the link below via email or IMCopy

 Heat is constantly pushing out.

-The new nebula contains the elements that will be incorporated into new stars and
+The new nebula contains the elements that will be incorporated into

 See it?
 Me neither.